jtl5770/goleds/README.md

 | Sensor S0 left  | (invisible segment)  |  Sensor S2 left |
 | Sensor S1 right |                      | Sensor S3 right |

-This can be easily changed in the config file _config.yml_.
-4 devices are attached via SPI (2 LED stripes, and 2 MCP3008 as analog-digital converters (ADC) - these 2 ADCs allow for up to 16 sensors to be attached, although only 4 are used in my setup).
+4 devices are connected via SPI (2 LED stripes, and 2 MCP3008 as
+analog-digital converters (ADC) - these 2 ADCs allow for up to 16 sensors to be attached, although only 4 are used in my setup).
 The reason 2 ADCs are used for 4 sensors is a left-over from the first setup where 14 sensors were used spread out over the length of the two LED stripes.
-This turned out to bring heavy problems with crosstalk between the sensors, so reducing them to be placed only at the possible entry points for people passing by proofed to be enough.
+This turned out to be problematic because of heavy crosstalk between the sensors, so reducing them to be placed only at the possible entry points for people passing by proofed to be enough.

 Other setups may have a need for more sensors, so the hardware can easily accomodate for 12 more input channels.

-All hardware related stuff is held in the hardware package and is configurable via the config file - you can easily change it to match your hardware (number and lenght of stripes, sensors, placement of sensors, GPIO pins used for multiplexing etc.)
+All hardware related stuff is held in the hardware package and is configurable via the config file _config.yml_ - you can easily change it to match your hardware (number and lenght of stripes, sensors, placement of sensors, GPIO pins used for multiplexing etc.)

+More drastic changes (other types of LED stripes, using other ADC chips) may require changes in the code (_hardware/hardware.go_), or even at the hardware level (attaching more than 4 device e.g. more LED stripes) by changeing the multiplexing circuit.

 ## Mode of operation